wygulmage/xmobar/readme.md

                    ("lists", "~/var/mail/lists")]
                   "mail"

+### `MailX Args Opts Alias`

+- Args: list of maildirs in form `[("name1","path1","color1"),...]`.
+Paths may start with a '~' to expand to the user's home directory.
+When mails are present, counts are displayed with the given name and color.
+- Opts is a possibly empty list of options, as flags.
+Possible values:
+   -d dir  --dir dir a string giving the base directory where maildir files with
+                     a relative path live.
+   -p prefix --prefix prefix  a string giving a prefix for the list
+                      of displayed mail counts
+   -s suffix --suffix suffix  a string giving a suffix for the list
+                      of displayed mail counts
+- This plugin requires inotify support in your Linux kernel and the [hinotify] package.
+To activate, pass `--flags="with_inotify"` during compilation.
+- Example:

+         Run MailX [("I", "inbox", "green"),
+                    ("L", "lists", "orange")]
+                   ["-d", "~/var/mail", "-p", " ", "-s", " "]
+                   "mail"

 ### `MBox Mboxes Opts Alias`

 - Mboxes a list of mbox files of the form `[("name", "path", "color")]`,